AstroMined/pygithub-mcp-server/docs/active_context.md

 # Active Context

 ## Current Focus
-Implementing comprehensive test coverage improvements following ADR-002 principles while continuing to refine the modular tool architecture (ADR-006).
+Implementing comprehensive test coverage improvements following ADR-002 principles while continuing to refine the modular tool architecture (ADR-006) and completing the Pydantic-First Architecture implementation (ADR-007).
 We've shifted from a monolithic server design to a modular, configurable architecture that supports selective enabling/disabling of tool groups, and now we're ensuring robust test coverage across all components.

 Our current focus is on:
 1. Improving test coverage for high and medium priority modules identified in testing strategy